Georges Tarabichi

-George Tarabishi (1939 – March 16, 2016; Arab.
-Jurj Tarabishi; Fr.
-Georges Tarabichi) was a Syrian writer, philosopher, and translator.
+George Tarabishi (1939 – March 16, 2016; جورج طرابيشي) was a Syrian writer, literary critic and translator.
 He translated over 200 books into Arabic, including works by Hegel, Freud, Sartre and Simone de Beauvoir.

 Life

 Born in Aleppo, George Tarabishi was educated at the University of Damascus, where he gained a B.A. in Arabic and a M.A. in Education.
 He was director of Damascus Radio from 1963 to 1964.
 He was chief editor of the Journal for Arab Studies from 1972 to 1984 and of Unity Magazine from 1984 to 1989.
 He left Lebanon for France during the Lebanese Civil War, and settled in Paris.
+He spent 20 years writing a four volume critique of the Moroccan philosopher Mohamed Abed al-Jabri's Naqd al-ʿaql al-ʿArabī (Critique of Arab Reason), culminating in his work, naqd naqd al-‘aql al-‘arabī (Critique of the Critique of Arab Reason).

 In 2012 Tarabishi was chair of judges for the International Prize for Arabic Fiction.
 Georges Tarabishi died on March 16, 2016, in Paris, France at the age of 77.